 Affordable housing addresses the gap between wages and housing costs.
-Affordable housing is generally built where residents may access public transportation, grocery stores and other city amenities.
+Affordable housing is generally built where residents may access public transportation, grocery stores and other City amenities.
 When this development occurs on existing urban open space this could be seen as a conflict between affordable housing and urban land conservation.
-However, when we recognize our broader needs as a community to ensure that one does not displace the other, we can create a synergy between them that improves each one such as creating shared space that contains housing and green space that residents may use for recreation.
+However, when we recognize our broader needs as a community to ensure that one does not displace the other, we can create a synergy between them that improves each one.
+For example, creating a development that contains housing and green space that provides a recreation area for residents and habitat for wildlife utilizes the space for both affordable housing and land conservation.

 People benefit from open space as it provides trees for shade, clean air and water, mitigation of stormwater runoff and many other ecosystem services.
 Conservation-based affordable housing can be designed and built to provide both housing and open space that serves the community.
-The Lynn Street Cottages development is a good example of this type of development.
+The Lynn Street Cottages development is an example of this type of development.
 The project included the development of eight affordable owner-occupied homes with near net-zero energy usage design and universal design features.
 The homes were developed in a cottage housing style arrangement to increase the density of the development.
 The development also included significant stormwater improvements to benefit the surrounding neighborhood.